This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

-When I enlisted, I knew that whenever I finished my contract, be it four years or twenty, I was going to get a college degree because I had signed the paperwork for the GI Bill and paid my dues.
+When I enlisted, I knew that whenever I finished at four years or twenty, I was going to get a college degree.
+I signed the paperwork for the GI Bill and paid my dues.

-Getting out of the military and going straight into the workforce was similar to how I felt about getting out and joining the circus.
-I didn’t have the skills, let alone an idea of what I would be good at, let alone enjoy.
+Getting out and going straight into the workforce was similar to how I felt about joining the circus.
+I didn’t have the skills, let alone an idea of what I would be good at or more importantly enjoy.
 College felt like the kinder, gentler version of figuring out happy ever after.

 I visited a few universities in Wisconsin and settled on the one that felt right, University of Wisconsin – Stevens Point.
-It had a small, warm campus, plenty of fun courses, and, most importantly, a giant library.
+It had a small, warm campus, fun courses, and a giant library.
 Sure, the library looked like a prison, but it had more books than I had seen in a long time.

 It felt like home.

-During my orientation when I was confirming my major, I changed it from pharmacological to natural resources.
-This quick degree change was unusual since I tend to plow through big decisions with copious amounts of time and at least one pros versus cons list.
+During my orientation as I was about to confirm my major, I changed it from pharmacological to natural resources.
+This quick degree change was unusual since I tend to plow through big decisions with copious amounts of time and a pros versus cons list.
 However, this felt right like a warm embrace of my future.
 Plus, I would be taking a bunch of classes about plants and animals?
 How could I go wrong?

-Thankfully, I was, and continue to be, stubborn.
-Even when it’s hard and there are tears.
 After a while, the struggle got easier and the expectations became obvious.
-I continued to struggle with other parts of the college experience but overall I felt like I was accomplishing the right things.
+I continued to war with other parts of the college experience but I felt like I was accomplishing the right things.
 At least my grades were better than average.
 It only took copious amounts of studying, tutors, and less than ideal snack choices.

-As I reflect on the tides of time, I realize just how far I have traveled, how much I have learned, and how much ice cream I have consumed, I don’t even recognize the girl who didn’t think she could do a bachelor of science.
+As I reflect on how far I have traveled, how much I have learned, and how much ice cream I have consumed, I don’t even recognize the girl who didn’t think she could do a bachelor of science.